Babcock University

 Babcock University is a private Christian co-educational Nigerian university owned and operated by the Seventh-day Adventist Church in Nigeria.
 The university is located at Ilishan-Remo, Ogun State, Nigeria, equidistant between Ibadan and Lagos.

 In 2017, the university had its first set of graduates from the Ben Carson School of Medicine.

 It is a part of the Seventh-day Adventist education system, which is the world's second largest Christian school system.

 History

-Babcock University was named after an American missionary by the name of David C. Babcock, who pioneered the work of the Seventh-day Adventist Church in Nigeria in 1914.
+Babcock University was named after David C. Babcock, an American missionary who pioneered the work of the Seventh-day Adventist Church in Nigeria in 1914.
 He was based in Erunmu in Oyo State, Nigeria.

 The university was established as the Adventist College of West Africa (ACWA) in 1959, initially with seven students; who were hosted at the home of Chief Olufemi Okulaja.
 In 1975, it changed its name to Adventist Seminary of West Africa (ASWA).
 The university was officially inaugurated on 20 April 1999.

-Academic divisions

-From the initial four schools, Babcock University has added a postgraduate school in the third quarter of 2010, and a medical school in January 2012.
-The latest additions are the Music and Educational Foundations departments to the Joel Awoniyi School of Education & Humanities.
-As at 2013, Babcock hosts eight schools and two colleges.
-They are:
+Entrepreneurship